 If your negotiation tactics aren’t working, ask to speak with the adjuster’s manager, or their manager’s manager, and so on.
 In many cases, elevating the claim to senior-level adjusters will increase the amount of their offer.

 If you find yourself getting the runaround, or if the adjuster tells you plainly that they “will not” or “cannot” pay more for your claim, your next option might only be to take legal action.
 Contact a few attorneys in your area to discuss your claim to see if it will be worth pursuing with legal action.
-Just be sure you don’t let stereotypes about attorneys sway your decision -your claim may be more important than you initially think.
 In many cases, personal injury attorneys can help you navigate a claim and do the bulk of the administration and management, which will save you time in handling the claim.
 Additionally, most attorneys will take a case on a contingency basis, meaning they don’t charge you for their time and only get paid if a settlement is generated.

 If you are at fault but your insurance company is offering you an unfair settlement or treating you unfairly, you may be able to pursue legal action against them.
 As noted before, contact an attorney to discuss your claim and your options further.